-For generations of black people in America, the decision to take a road trip came with some heavy baggage.
-During the Jim Crow era and even today, stopping at the wrong place for food, lodgings or even fuel could put black lives in danger.
-The Negro Motorist Green Book published by Victor H. Green between 1936 and 1966 gave African-Americans and other nonwhites a guide to finding safe havens, places owned by blacks and some whites where they could get a room, a meal, gasoline or other services without encountering racial hatred.
+For generations of Black people in America, the decision to take a road trip came with some heavy baggage.
+During the Jim Crow era and even today, stopping at the wrong place for food, lodgings or even fuel could put Black lives in danger.
+The Negro Motorist Green Book published by Victor H. Green between 1936 and 1966 gave African Americans and other nonwhites a guide to finding safe havens, places owned by Blacks and some whites where they could get a room, a meal, gasoline or other services without encountering racial hatred.

 “My mother has an original copy of one of the Green Books.
 We turned it into a poster for our dinner events,” says Adrian Lindsay, one of the founders of the Green Book Supper Club.
 The North Carolina bartender and his chef friend, Ricky Moore started hosting pop-up dinners this year.

-He and Lindsay decided to take action on their mutual desire to see African-Americans in the food, wine and hospitality professions get the recognition they deserve.
+He and Lindsay decided to take action on their mutual desire to see African Americans in the food, wine and hospitality professions get the recognition they deserve.
 “There are a lot of professionals not being showcased.
 We cannot sit back and wait for others to recognize us,” says Lindsay.

-The Green Book Supper Club’s Inaugural Wine Dinner held on April 30 gave Lindsay and Moore the opportunity to share information about black culinary history and culture while promoting talented professionals who “look like us.”
-Chef Moore prepared all the food and Lindsay served the 43 guests who dined on Oysters Carolina, carrot & saffron soup, braised curried chicken and marinated strawberries with vanilla rum cake.
+The Green Book Supper Club’s Inaugural Wine Dinner held on April 30 gave Lindsay and Moore the opportunity to share information about Black culinary history and culture while promoting talented professionals who “look like us.”
+Chef Moore prepared all the food and Lindsay served the 43 guests who dined on Oysters Carolina, carrot and saffron soup, braised curried chicken and marinated strawberries with vanilla rum cake.

-Taking ownership of black people’s contributions to American cuisine in general and Southern cooking, in particular, is a major factor in the vision behind the Green Book Supper Club.
-Lindsay and Moore plan to present information about businesses listed in the travel book between 1936 and 1966, as well as the accomplishments of black cooks and chefs.
+Taking ownership of Black people’s contributions to American cuisine in general and Southern cooking, in particular, is a major factor in the vision behind the Green Book Supper Club.
+Lindsay and Moore plan to present information about businesses listed in the travel book between 1936 and 1966, as well as the accomplishments of Black cooks and chefs.

-The Green Book pop-up dinners give Moore and Lindsay a platform for starting conversations about black chefs and hospitality artisans past and present.
-“It’s interesting to see how many people are unaware that African slaves and black people made such significant contributions to American culinary traditions and achievements,” says Lindsay.
+The Green Book pop-up dinners give Moore and Lindsay a platform for starting conversations about Black chefs and hospitality artisans past and present.
+“It’s interesting to see how many people are unaware that African slaves and Black people made such significant contributions to American culinary traditions and achievements,” says Lindsay.

-So, the Green Book fish fry gatherings are destined to be reminders of the times when black families gathered at Seabreeze Resort and Freeman Beach near Wilmington and other all-black vacation spots necessitated by racial segregation.
+So, the Green Book fish fry gatherings are destined to be reminders of the times when Black families gathered at Seabreeze Resort and Freeman Beach near Wilmington and other all-Black vacation spots necessitated by racial segregation.
 “It’s important that we remember and share our food traditions,” says Moore.
 “We always had a lot of joy and great memories surrounding our family reunions and holiday get-togethers.
 There were some good eats and good times.”

 The conversations and presentations will change along with the venues for each event.
-The narrative about bringing people together to promote black history and culture will be the same.
+The narrative about bringing people together to promote Black history and culture will be the same.
 As Moore sees it, the Green Book Supper Club is fostering knowledge and understanding.
 “We’re doing our part to change people’s behaviors.
 We’re creating great memories.”

 Go to the Green Book Supper Club’s page on Facebook for information on future pop-up events.